Circle 27 is located by the Kilmackeown Road east of the main monument at Carrowmore.

-Site 27 is located to the south of the visitor centre, and southeast of the centre of Carrowmore.
-It is one of the best examples of a Carrowmore monument, along with numbers 4 and 7.
-Site 27 has a complete ring of huge gneiss boulders, the largest found in the group, set standing upright, though now mostly fallen over.
-There are many interesting chunks of quartz in these boulders.
+Circle 27 has a complete ring of huge gneiss boulders, the largest found in the series of circles, originally set standing upright, though now mostly fallen over.
+There are many fine chunks and bands of quartz in these boulders.
 There are 37 stones in the circle, which has a diameter of 20 meters.
 There is an inner circle of smaller stones which is just under 14 meters in diameter.

-Site 27 has the only cruciform chamber found at Carrowmore.
-The passage and chamber are formed of 13 stones, largly split gneiss boulders.
-There are 2 limestone slabs which were probably part of a roof.
+Circle 27 has the only cruciform chamber found at Carrowmore.
+The passage and chamber are formed of 13 stones, some of split gneiss boulders, and some limestone slabs.
+There are two limestone slabs which were probably part of a roof.
 The passage is oriented to the northwest, just to the right of Listoghil, the central monument at Carrowmore, roughly along the axis to the midsummer sunset.
 The chamber is set in a low stone packing which is bounded by the inner stone circle.

 Wood-Martin excavated the chamber in the late 1880's, and found large quantities of cremated and unburnt bone, many fragments of sea shells, pieces of bone and antler pins, pottery fragments, pieces of quartz, and a flat bone ring, thought at the time to be whale bone, but now considered to be walrus ivory.
 A good quantity of human and animal teeth were found scattered throughout the chamber.
 A complete account of Wood-Martin's excavation, as printed by Borlase, is given on the next page.